run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Inference Workloads

-To use the Run:ai inference module you must pre-install the following
+To use the Run:ai inference module you must pre-install [Knative](https://knative.dev/docs/){target=_blank}.
+Follow the instructions [here](https://knative.dev/docs/install/){target=_blank} to install.

-#### Knative
-Inference workloads require knative serving installed.
-Follow the instructions [here](https://knative.dev/docs/install/) to install.
-Post install, you must configure Knative to use the Run:ai scheduler by running
+Post-install, you must configure Knative to use the Run:ai scheduler by running:

 ```
 kubectl edit cm -n knative-serving config-features
 ```

-Add kubernetes.podspec-schedulername: enabled to the data section as follows:
+Add `kubernetes.podspec-schedulername: enabled` to the `data` section as follows:

 ``` YAML
 apiVersion: v1